 Clinical Specimens & Biological Substances

 NOTE: OSHA requires that all shipments containing clinical specimens be marked with a "Biohazard" label.
-Labeled bags for shipments sent to Reference Laboratory Services will be provided on request.
-Containers for shipping are also available through Reference Laboratory Services (206) 685-6066 or (800) 713-5198, upon request.
+Labeled bags for shipments sent to Client Support Services will be provided on request.
+Containers for shipping are also available through Client Support Services (206) 520-4600 or (800) 713-5198, upon request.

 As of March 1, 2003 we would like all clients sending specimens to us to adopt a uniform specimen packaging procedure.
 In order to insure the safety of our couriers, and to make our processing workflow as streamlined and trouble-free as possible, we ask that you follow these guidelines: